Mud Creek Players Barn RATS

 Parents, relatives, and friends are all invited to a 5 - 6 pm Friday showcase of everything learned during the week.

-Six sessions: : Broadway Bound is limited to 15 students; other camps are limited to 20 students so sign up early. :
+Six sessions: Broadway Bound is limited to 16 students; other camps are limited to 20 students so sign up early.
+Drop off at 8:30am and pick up by 5pm (4:30 best).
+Instructors Mindy & Brad Root are returning from New York City for their fourth year as Barn Rats instructors.

-June 15 – June 19– Completed Grades 1-5 – “Center Stage” This session is ideal for students who are interested in theater but have little or no experience.
+June 13 – June 17– Completed Grades 1-5 – “Center Stage” This session is ideal for students who are interested in theater but have little or no experience.
 The focus is on having fun.
 Students will learn what it takes to put on a theatrical performance and will be encouraged to use their creativity to put on a unique showcase for friends and family.
+SOLD OUT

-July 5 - 11 – Completed Grades 2 – 7 “Let’s Laugh – Improv Comedy” This session emphasizes lots of improvisational games – think “Whose Line Is It Anyway?”.
+June 27 – July 1 – Completed Grades 2 – 7 “Let’s Laugh – Improv Comedy” – This session emphasizes lots of improvisational games – think “Whose Line Is It Anyway?”.
 Students will laugh their way to a sketch comedy written and performed by the whole group on Friday.
+SOLD OUT

-July 19 – July 25 – Advanced Theatrics 3- 7 “Advanced Theatrics” This camp is for older students who want to learn about all aspects of production: acting, props, costumes, makeup, set building.
+July 18 – July 22 – Advanced Theatrics 3 - 7 “Advanced Theatrics” - This camp is for older students who want to learn about all aspects of production: acting, props, costumes, makeup, set building.
 The Friday performance will truly be their own.
+SOLD OUT

 8:30-9:00am - Drop off and arts & crafts